 flyExclusive narrows 2025 losses as fractional revenues jump 56%

-flyExclusive narrowed its 2025 losses to $67.1m from $101.40m in 2024 driven by robust demand for its fractional and MRO offerings and struck upbeat note about its prospects for the year ahead.
+flyExclusive narrowed its 2025 losses to $67.1m from $101.40m in 2024 driven by robust demand for its fractional and MRO offerings and struck an upbeat note about its prospects for the year ahead.

-The Kinston-based private aviation firm reported that revenue increased 15% last year to $375.9m, driven by 56% increase in fractional revenue and 48% growth in MRO business.
+The Kinston-based private aviation firm reported that revenue increased 15% last year to $375.9m, driven by a 56% increase in fractional revenue and 48% growth in MRO business.
 Flight revenue also grew 13% during the year.

 Chief executive Jim Segrave, in a prepared earnings call statement, said “2025 was a turning point for flyExclusive.
-Over the last two years, we made a deliberate decisions to transform this company, modernising the fleet, eliminating nonperforming aircraft, restructuring costs and raising our execution standards across the organisation.”
+Over the last two years, we made a deliberate decision to transform this company, modernising the fleet, eliminating nonperforming aircraft, restructuring costs and raising our execution standards across the organisation.”

 The company’s fleet flew 74,000 flight hours in 2025, including over 20,000 in the fourth quarter.
 Core fleet utilisation rose 23% per aircraft to an average of 73 hours per plane over the year.

-“We are now the number one charter operator in the United States and the overall number three operator when including fractional Turboprop and management operators,” Segrave added.
+“We are now the number one charter operator in the United States and the overall number three operator when including fractional turboprop and management operators,” Segrave added.

 The company did not publish long-term guidance.
 But Segrave said he expects “every quarter of 2026 to meaningfully outperform the corresponding quarter of 2025.”
 Over the last eight quarters, flyExclusive profitability has improved by an average of $3.4m by quarter.